The epiphany came packaged inside an issue of People magazine.

 He followed up with a Facebook post and was flooded with support from friends—and hate from some Hutterites.

 "It was one of the worst things I have ever read in my entire life," he told VICE.
-Hofer won't fully detail the contents of the letter because he hopes to one day reconcile with his mother, but he said she told him that his being gay was "worse than death."
-Neither one of his parents have spoken to him in a year.
+Tyrone won't fully detail the contents of the letter because he hopes to one day reconcile with his mother but he said she told him that his being gay was "worse than death."
+Neither one of his parents has spoken to him in a year.
 His aunt has told him he's not gay but "brainwashed" and said he'll never see his siblings get married or play with their children unless he changes.

-Starlite minister Jacob Hofer, 76, who is Hofer's uncle, was infuriated when I called him to talk about the colony's views homosexuality.
+Starlite minister Jacob Hofer, 76, who is Tyrone's uncle, was infuriated when I called him to talk about the colony's views on homosexuality.

-Asked if he missed Hofer's presence on the colony, the minister said there's no place for gay people there.
+Asked if he missed Tyrone's presence on the colony, the minister said there's no place for gay people there.

 "We raised him, we clothed him, we fed him...
 And he goes and works for the devil."

-Zach Waldner, minister at Maple Grove colony, has told the BBC that Hutterites "want to avoid temptation."
+Zach Waldner, minister at Maple Grove colony, has told the BBC Hutterites "want to avoid temptation."

-"What the eyes see and what the flesh wants, that is what we want to avoid," Waldner said.
+"What the eyes see and what the flesh wants, that is what we want to avoid."

-Jacob Hofer told me the only way his nephew would be allowed back on the colony is if he repented and promised to "never to do it again."
+Jacob told me the only way Tyrone would be allowed back on the colony is if he repented and promised to "never to do it again."
 Hutterites, he added, prefer to live separately from the rest of society in order to maintain Christian values.

 "We don't even want to know what's going on in the world because they are totally against our lifestyle and our Christianity," he said.

-Save for the lilt in his voice, Garett Wipf comes off like a typical 18-year-old city kid.
-When I met him at Steinbach City Hall as pride was wrapping up, he was wearing skin-tight jeans, a gray button-up, red Chucks, his hair was knotted into a bun, and he'd applied foundation on his face.
+Save for the lilt in his voice, Garett Wipf comes across as a typical 18-year-old city kid.
+When I met him at Steinbach City Hall as Pride was wrapping up, he was wearing skin-tight jeans, a grey button-up, and red Chucks; his hair was knotted into a bun and he'd applied foundation on his face.
 Using the word "girl" liberally, he described his debaucherous adventures at Winnipeg Pride, chronicling all the different booze he consumed, as teens love to do.

-Wipf is a friend of Hofer's (all the gay Hutterites I spoke to knew one another) who attended Steinbach Pride in a show of solidarity.
+Garett is a friend of Tyrone's (all the gay Hutterites I spoke to knew each other) who attended Steinbach Pride in a show of solidarity.
 He ran away from the Hutterite colony he was raised in more than a year and half ago, after his mother confronted him about being gay.

-After a week of silence between them, Wipf had a friend meet him near a styrofoam factory at the edge of the colony.
+After a week of silence between them, Garett had a friend meet him near a styrofoam factory at the edge of the colony.

 "I threw a garbage bag of clothing into the car and just took off," he said.

-Only 16 at the time, Wipf said he struggled to find work in Winnipeg, but eventually wound up in his current construction gig.
-He has not been back to the colony since, and said that his immediate family will speak to him, but when he announced that he was gay on Facebook, he almost immediately lost 200 Hutterite friends.
+Only 16 at the time, Garett said he struggled to find work in Winnipeg, but eventually wound up in his current construction gig.
+He has not been back to the colony since, and said that his immediate family will speak to him but when he announced that he was gay on Facebook he almost immediately lost 200 Hutterite friends.

 "I'm very much hated right now," he said.
 "I'm probably not allowed back at the colony at all anymore, I'm basically shunned."

-Wipf took VICE on a drive near his former colony close to Oak Bluff, Manitoba.
-At the beginning of the hour-long ride, past flax and canola fields, he was lip-syncing to Fergie's "M.I.L.F. $" in the back seat and snapchatting his friends, but as the car approached the colony, which he does not want named, he began biting his lip and fidgeting with his hands, folding up a pride sticker in tiny pieces and glancing anxiously out the window.
+Garett took VICE on a drive near his former colony close to Oak Bluff, Manitoba.
+At the beginning of the hour-long ride, past flax and canola fields, he was lipsyncing to Fergie's "M.I.L.F. $" in the back seat and snapchatting his friends, but as the car approached the colony, which he does not want named, he began biting his lip and fidgeting with his hands, folding up a Pride sticker in tiny pieces and glancing anxiously out the window.

 "I got to see my friends and family every day."
 But as soon as he left, he said years and years of depression "washed away."